-- 1. Apply principles of anatomy & physiology, math, nutrition, nursing, gerontology and pharmacology when participating in total patient care. - 2.
-Apply the nursing process as a basis for decision making for assigned patients. - 3.
-Demonstrate adherence to safety principles at all times while providing patient care. - 4.
+- 1. Apply principles of anatomy & physiology, math, nutrition, nursing, gerontology and pharmacology when participating in total client care. - 2.
+Apply the nursing process as a basis for decision making for assigned clients. - 3.
+Demonstrate adherence to safety principles at all times while providing client care. - 4.
 Apply therapeutic communication techniques through oral, written and electronic means. - 5.
-Utilize standards of ethical and legal responsibilities while providing patient care. - 6.
-Practice in the role of the practical nurse within the health care team in the planning, implementation, and evaluation of patient care.
+Utilize standards of ethical and legal responsibilities while providing client care. - 6.
+Practice in the role of the practical nurse within the health care team in the planning, implementation, and evaluation of client care.